theanhvu1998/facebook-crawling/README.md

 -   Get information of posts
 -   Filter comments
 -   Not required sign in
+-   Check redirect
+-   Run with Incognito window
--   Simplfy browser to minimize time complexity
+-   Simplify browser to minimize time complexity
 -   Use proxies to prevent from banning with:
     -   Random proxies from [Free Proxy List](https://free-proxy-list.net/) that are just checked and updated every 10 minutes
     -   [Tor Relays](https://github.com/18520339/facebook-crawling/tree/master/tor) which used in [Tor Browser](https://www.torproject.org/), a network is comprised of thousands of volunteer-run servers